 - NE 2nd Place/174th Place NE – 168th Avenue NE to NE 4th Street

 - SE 40th Street – 138th Avenue SE to 146th Avenue SE

 Pavement sealing is a cost-effective tool for extending the life of the pavement and helps to keep Bellevue's roads in good condition.
 Like painting your home, sealing the pavement protects against the deteriorating effects of rain and sun.
 Sealing is done before the pavement becomes extensively cracked or fails.
 The treatment is faster, less noisy, and provides a new wearing surface for a fraction of the cost of a traditional grind-and-overlay repaving project.

 Micro-sealing pavement preservation differs from the traditional grind and overlay.
 Recently, the city executed a pilot program on a few residential streets to test the performance of this new quick and cost-effective micro-sealing method.
 The pilot will help the city evaluate different methods of preserving the roadway and potentially expand the preservation area coverage and manage rising costs.
 Residents should expect to see some rough roadway with fine aggregate dissipating on the road; however, the city has swept and will continue sweeping as needed.

 Where are we working this week?

-Check the Pavement Preservation Update for information about paving locations and approximate work dates.
+The latest Pavement Preservation weekly update includes information about paving locations and approximate work dates.
+Work is weather dependent.

 Report a road hazard

-To report pothole, sidewalk hazard or road hazard that requires attention, contact the Operations and Maintenance 24-hour Emergency Response line at 425-452-7840 or email OMSupport@bellevuewa.gov.
+To report a pothole, sidewalk or road hazard that requires attention, contact the Operations and Maintenance 24-hour Emergency Response line at 425-452-7840 or email OMSupport@bellevuewa.gov.
 Call 911 to report more urgent issues.

 For contractors, engineers and project owners